 Would learning feel different if we had less shame about not knowing, and cultivated more courage and curiosity and willingness to say 'I don’t know much about that—tell me more' ?
 And we listened, really listened, to another person?
 Feeling truly seen and heard can be a rare thing, yet to listen in a way that makes others authentically feel heard is a real gift (and a practical skill) that we can bring to our real-life experiences every single day.
 It may not always feel easy or comfortable, but… read more about 2018-2019: My Year of Listening »

 Please join us in welcoming Kimmie Garner to her new role as Assistant Director of Duke Service-Learning!
 Kimmie comes to us with deep experience in social work and women’s health.
-She honed a foundation in reciprocal partnerships among faculty, students, and communities as a student participant and organizer in UNC’s APPLES Service-Learning Program; an experience she describes as transformative, and one that has influenced her professional and civic involvement as a social work practitioner ever since.
-Since graduating… read more about Meet Our New Assistant Director: Kimmie Garner! »
+She honed a foundation in reciprocal partnerships among faculty, students, and communities as a student participant and organizer in UNC’s APPLES Service-Learning Program; an experience she describes as transformative, and one that has influenced her professional and civic involvement as a social work practitioner ever since.… read more about Meet Our New Assistant Director: Kimmie Garner! »

 New from Georgetown University Press!
 Community-based Language Learning: A Framework for Educators by Joan Clifford and Deborah S. Reisinger “Clifford and Reisinger’s book is a must-have resource for 21st-century educators.
 It provides important insights from current academic research as well as discussion prompts and checklists for the successful implementation of community-based activities in your classroom.”—Carmen King de Ramírez, Ph.D., Assistant Professor of Spanish, University of Arizona Community-based… read more about Clifford and Reisinger publish "Community-based Language Learning: A Framework for Educators" »